EhsanDevv/alpaca-sma-trader/README.md

 A continuous, event-driven **paper-trading bot** that trades the S&P 500 ETF (`SPY`) using a dual **Simple Moving Average (SMA) crossover** strategy, executed live against the Alpaca paper-trading API.

-Built in pure Python with a minimal dependency footprint, the engine bootstraps from historical market data, maintains a rolling price window in memory, and autonomously submits orders when momentum shifts — all while keeping API credentials isolated and trading risk contained to a paper account.
+Built in pure Python with a minimal dependency footprint, the engine bootstraps from historical market data, maintains a rolling price window in memory, and autonomously submits orders when momentum shifts, all while keeping API credentials isolated and trading risk contained to a paper account.

 > ⚠️ **Educational project.** This runs exclusively against Alpaca's **paper-trading** environment.
 It is not financial advice and is not intended for live capital.